Shielding Effectiveness Testing

 We have a large variety of alternative test methods depending on the size, shape and expected screening of your sample.

-Shielding effectiveness testing
+Electromagnetic shielding effectiveness testing

 - Small enclosures test using purpose built Comb Generator Emitters (CGE) up to 40 GHz